w99910/d3canvas-networkgraph/README.md

 Data is an `Object` and should have two attributes:

 - nodes - An array of nodes.
-A node must contain `id` attribute.
+A node must contain `id` attribute if you don't provide custom simulation.
 - links - An array of links.
-A link must contain `source` attribute and `target` attribute.
+A link must contain `source` attribute and `target` attribute if you don't provide custom simulation.

 - #### Example of nodes and links